 Jay is an Administration and Internal HR Assistant providing support to Blackwood’s Finance, Administration and IT Group.
 Before Blackwood, Jay volunteered as an Administrator at an employment and training charity.
 He holds a City & Guilds NVQ in Business and Administration.

-Liz works on assignments in the Investment Banking and Asset Management Practices.
-Prior to joining Blackwood, Liz spent eleven years in investment banking, in particular Equity Sales.
+Liz works across assignments in the Healthcare Practice, and specialises in the B2B and healthcare services areas.
+Prior to joining Blackwood, Liz spent ten years in Equity Sales.
 She read Modern Languages at Bristol University.